Anthony Spencer (American football): 2014 season

 After remaining a free agent for over a month, Spencer re-signed with the Cowboys with a one-year deal on April 26.
 Recovering from career threatening knee surgery, there were questions of how much he would play in 2014.
 His recovery ramped up at the end of training camp and was able to come back for the fourth game against the New Orleans Saints.

 He was solid against the run and steadily improved as a pass rusher, finishing with 17 quarterback pressures (tied for fourth on the team).
 In the playoffs against the Detroit Lions he played a season-high 40 snaps and finished the game with 3 tackles, one sack and forced a fumble in the fourth quarter that would have ended the game, had DeMarcus Lawrence not fumbled the ball while returning it.
 In two playoff games he registered a sack and led the team with 7 quarterback pressures.

 New Orleans Saints

-2015 season

 On April 10, 2015, Spencer signed a one-year contract with the New Orleans Saints as a free agent.
 During preseason, he was playing outside linebacker with the first team unit and was expected to replace Junior Galette, but after suffering an injury that kept him out of action since the first preseason game, he was placed on the injured reserve list on September 1, before being released on October 20.